What Are You Required to Disclose When You Sell Your Home?

 - Vermont: Seller’s Property Information Report

-- West Virginia: Caveat Emptor state; real estate agents are under the obligation to be honest with buyers.
+- West Virginia: Caveat emptor rule; real estate agents are obligated to be honest with buyers; lead-based paint must be disclosed

 This article does not constitute legal advice.
 If you need legal advice, please consult a real estate attorney.